AnuonyamAmpofo/Gramophone-Frontend2/README.md

 DONE

-*Create a part for individual comments for students by instructor and admin as well -
+*Create a part for individual comments for students by instructor and admin as well - DONE
     ~When the instructor clicks on the student in the list of students, a dropdown menu appears with the details of the student, and a portion for comments with a post comment button. - DONE